safinal/safinal/README.md

 My current work explores the use of image editing models for counterfactual data augmentation to mitigate spurious correlations in image datasets.

-I’m actively seeking a PhD position where I can continue to grow as a researcher and contribute to cutting-edge, high-impact projects.

 📫 **Contact me by:**
 * [Homepage](https://safinal.github.io)
 * [Linkedin](https://www.linkedin.com/in/Safinal)